Panel-Based Research for Decision Support with Multiple AI Models

 - 2Submit the question to ConvergePanel's panel research mode

-- 3Review each model's independent response
+- 3Review each model's independent response before reading the synthesis

 - 4Check the consensus score and flagged disagreements